 Adil Jussawalla said of Eunice De Souza, “She makes no attempt to make us like or pity [her] persona and yet we find ourselves respecting it deeply.
 Those readers who prefer a softer or more lyrical line around its edge may find it extremely unpleasant.”
 This poem is straight-forward, it’s Eunice de Souza speaking the truth, speaking it as it is.

 8. The Heroin Sestina by Jeet Thayil

-A sestina is a poem where you repeat the initial six end-words of the first stanza, through the remaining five six-line stanzas, culminating in a three-line envoi (which ends with three of the same end-words).
-Jeet Thayil’s ‘The Heroin Sestina’ is a great example of how to use this form well without breaking the flow of the poem.
+A sestina is a poem where the initial six end-words of the first stanza are repeated through the remaining five six-line stanzas, culminating in a three-line envoi (which ends with three of the same end-words).
+Jeet Thayil’s ‘The Heroin Sestina’ is a setting example of how to use this form well without breaking the flow of the poem.

 me in this one time and I’ll give you heroin,